Ebazhanov/linkedin-skill-assessments-quizzes/reactjs/reactjs-quiz.md

 [Reference](https://linguinecode.com/post/how-react-suspense-works)

 #### Q17.
-What do you call the message wrapped in curly braces below?
+How would you describe the message variable wrapped in curly braces below?

 ```javascript
 const message = 'Hi there';